SRvSaha/CoWinVaccineSlotFinder/README.md

 # Real-Time Co-WIN Vaccine Slot Finder - *We Find Your Shot!*

-A Windows Software to fetch the available slots & book the appointment schedule for COVID-19 Vaccination, Co-WIN using the [APISetu APIs](https://apisetu.gov.in/public/marketplace/api/cowin/cowin-public-v2#/) from Govt Of India.
+Windows Software to fetch the available slots & book the appointment schedule for COVID-19 Vaccination, Co-WIN using the [APISetu APIs](https://apisetu.gov.in/public/marketplace/api/cowin/cowin-public-v2#/) from Govt Of India.

 FYI, these APIs are being directly used from the WebApp of [CoWIN](https://cowin.gov.in/) and [Aarogya Setu](https://www.aarogyasetu.gov.in/)

-> __*Download Latest Version of the Software by clicking*__ [here](https://github.com/SRvSaha/CoWinVaccineSlotFinder/releases/latest) and __*kindly follow the steps mentioned in*__ [How To Use](#for-folks-who-just-want-to-get-shit-done).
+> __*Download Latest Version of the Software by clicking*__ [here](https://github.com/SRvSaha/CoWinVaccineSlotFinder/releases/latest) __* & kindly follow the steps mentioned in*__ [How To Use](#for-folks-who-just-want-to-get-shit-done).

 > **NOTE:** __*Please make sure [these changes](https://github.com/SRvSaha/CoWinVaccineSlotFinder#the-values-of-the-following-items-must-to-be-modified-in-appsettingsjson) are done in [Config file `appsettings.json`](https://github.com/SRvSaha/CoWinVaccineSlotFinder#the-values-of-the-following-items-must-to-be-modified-in-appsettingsjson) before running the application*__